RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ### Set 14443B UID and ATQB
 ^[Top](#top) ^^[Gen4](#g4top)

-UID and ATQB are configured according to block0 with a (14a) backdoor write.
+* UID and ATQB are configured according to block0 with a (14a) backdoor write.

-UID size is always 4 bytes.
+* UID size is always 4 bytes.
+* 14B will show up only on new cards.

 Example:
 ```